sidhu177/presentation-aws-lambda/PITCHME.md

 Notice how the remaining time changes per each calculation, if the scope of your program requires more memory and running time to execute, you can do that in the *Basic Settings*

++++
+### Dependant functions

+AWS does not provide all the libraries for the python language and if you have a specific and uncommon library that you use to call your function, chances are the import function in lambda will fail.

+When using a depandant library in your code, you can upload a package that your function will call during execution and Lambda will have the libraries installed and ready

++++
+### Versioning and Aliasing

+Another important tools in using Lambda are being able to Version your code and have Alias to your function.
+ - $LATEST is the version that is mutable and will exist by default
+ - publishing a version creates an immutable numbered version
+ - Alias can be used to concurrent functions which can be used for splitting traffic
+ - With versioning, development is easier and if need be you can rollback to a previous workable code

 ---

 ### Event Trigger